cloudscape-design/components/src/table/table-role/grid-navigation.md

 Widget cells are those including one or multiple elements that utilize arrow keys interaction model such is segmented control, radio group, slider, etc. The widget cells are not determined automatically and must be explicitly specified.

 Same as for the multi-element cells the focus is not automatically moved inside when a cell is navigated to.
 The `Enter`, `F2` and `Escape` commands work the same way.
 The difference is that when the focus is inside a widget cell the navigation commands are not intercepted.
 Besides, the default focusing behavior is restored so that the elements inside can be navigated with `Tab` and `Shift + Tab` commands.

+When the focus is within a widget cell the cell itself and the cell next to it is made focusable so that pressing `Tab` and `Shift + Tab` also restores table navigation by moving the focus to the cell itself or the cell next to it (if available).